-The objectives of this Pavement Management Report are to (1) describe the results of the 2020 network-level semi-automated pavement condition survey in the County, (2) to describe the County's StreetSaver pavement management program to use best pavement management practices, (3) to discuss the pavement management analysis used to estimate the future maintenance and rehabilitation (M&R) funding requirements of the County's pavements, and (4) to describe how the County is using recycling to reduce landfill waste and greenhouse gas emissions while improving the County's roads.
+The objectives of this Pavement Management Report are as follows:

+- 1. describe the results of the FY 20/21 network-level pavement condition survey in the County; - 2. describe the County's StreetSaver pavement management program to use best pavement management practices; - 3. discuss the pavement management analysis used to estimate the future maintenance and rehabilitation (M&R) funding requirements of the County's pavements; and - 4. describe how the County is using recycling to reduce landfill waste and greenhouse gas emissions while improving the County's roads.